Terrorism in the United Arab Emirates: Taliban

 The United Arab Emirates is the only Arab country to serve and contribute forces alongside American Green Beret Special Forces to the mission in Afghanistan.
-On July 31, 2017, a New York Times correspondent published an article reportedly based on the information gathered from the leaked emails of the UAE Ambassador to the US, Yousef Al Otaiba, stating that in June 2013, both Qatar and the United Arab Emirates competed with each to host a Taliban embassy.
-In response to the article, ambassador Otaiba wrote an open letter to the New York Times on August 9, 2017, claiming that the previously issued article carried half information and as a result, told the half story.
+On July 31, 2017, The New York Times published an article reportedly based on the information gathered from the leaked emails of the UAE Ambassador to the US, Yousef Al Otaiba, stating that in June 2013, both Qatar and the United Arab Emirates competed with each to host a Taliban embassy.
+In response to the article, ambassador Otaiba wrote an open letter to The New York Times on August 9, 2017, claiming that the previously issued article carried half information and as a result, told the half story.
 Ambassador Otaiba commented on the allegation by arguing that the decision to host the Taliban embassy was requested from the US and the UAE offer was made due to being pressured by the US.
 The ambassador added that the UAE had presented three conditions to the group and the refusal to accept has led the Gulf nation to withdraw its offer to host them.
 The three conditions state that "Taliban must denounce Al Qaeda leader Osama bin Laden, recognize the Afghan constitution, and renounce all violence and lay down their weapons.
 The Taliban refused all three conditions, and the UAE withdrew its offer."